ejohnguia/bs-cap/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+# How to Run

+_This is assuming that you've cloned the repository and that you have `npm` installed._

+You will need to open 2 terminals for this.
+Starting with the backend, then following the frontend.

+## Backend

+### Steps

+1. Select one of the terminals
+2. Go into the `\server` folder of the repository
+3. Install all packages required using `npm i`
+4. Then run `npm run dev` for development server

+## Frontend

+### Steps

+1. Select the other terminal
+2. Install all packages required using `npm i`
+3. Then run `npm start` and the frontend will get displayed

 <!-- ### `npm test`

 Launches the test runner in the interactive watch mode.\